 Our board of directors has formed the risk oversight and sustainability committee to assist it in fulfilling its oversight responsibilities with respect to management's identification, evaluation, management and monitoring of our company's critical enterprise risks, including major strategic, operational and reputational risks inherent in our business, as well as our sustainability efforts and goals.
-The risk oversight and sustainability committee meets regularly with our chief executive officer and senior management to discuss risk management-related and other matters, including cybersecurity, which is discussed periodically but not less than once a year.
+The risk oversight and sustainability committee meets regularly with our chief executive officer and senior management to discuss risk management-related and other matters, including briefings regarding our cybersecurity risks and readiness from our Head of Global IT at least twice a year.
+We continually invest in protecting, monitoring, alerting and mitigating cybersecurity risks, including through our robust information security training and compliance programs and regular employee training.